- We recently analyzed the spending patterns of more than 5 million households to evaluate real-world retirement behaviors.

 Of particular note, keeping equity allocations too high in these sensitive transitioning years may be problematic given the large number of people increasing their spending and the related higher threat of sequencing risk.
 Emergency liquidity reserves and flexibility also remain critical inputs throughout retirement to help cushion against unexpected expenses, a need that appears only to grow as people age.

-As plan sponsors and their advisors and consultants consider retirement income solutions, spending behaviors are only part of a complex equation.
+As plan sponsors and their financial professionals and consultants consider retirement income opportunities, spending behaviors are only part of a complex equation.
 However, our research suggests that the static approaches often used in the past may be outdated based on how retirees are actually using their retirement assets.
 The reality is that most retirees exhibit dynamic spending patterns that are much more varied than traditionally expected.
-This may have a significant impact on the types of investments and withdrawal strategies that are best suited to participants’ individual needs as they approach, transition into and move through their retirement years.
+This may have a significant impact on the types of investments and withdrawal strategies that are most appropriate for participants’ individual needs as they approach, transition into and move through their retirement years.

 1For the purposes of this paper, the term “retirement income” references the process by which post-retirement spending needs are achieved through the use of investment income, appreciation and/or principal.